PlaceOS/partner-environment/README.md

     update                  Update the platform version.
     upgrade                 Upgrade the Partner Environment.
     uninstall               Uninstalls the Partner Environment.
+    version                 Render PlaceOS version in use.
     help                    Display this message.

+Arguments:
+    --version               Render PlaceOS version in use.
+    -h, --help              Display this message.
 ```

 ### `$ placeos start`